 …the tradeoff is that the pricing will be the absolute best pricing Blurb can offer on book printing.

 Offset printing is a bit more involved than using Blurb’s basic printing functions.
 This is where Large Order Services becomes your secret book printing weapon.
 Until recently, offset book printing was only available to professional printers making many thousands of books.
 Blurb makes it possible, and cost-effective, to print smaller runs.
-The Large Order Services team will consult with you to determine if offset is the right solution for your book.
+Large Order Services will consult with you to determine if offset printing is the right solution for your book.
 Then, we’ll start moving forward, getting pricing and files in place.
 We’ll handle all the technical details.
 We’ll deal with the offset printer directly, working with you to make sure your budget, and timeline runs smoothly.
 Right up to delivery of all those new books.